Click the links below to find out more about the Good Behaviour Game

 - Data collection via a short annual survey will continue with the relevant cohort until Summer 2019

 The Good Behaviour Game has a substantial body of evidence from other countries (mainly the US) indicating significant long term educational and health benefits together with more immediate improvements in pupil behaviour, especially for disruptive boys.
 The trial aimed to test whether or not the GBG had a similar impact in England and if there was an impact on reading and behaviour after two years and subsequently.CLOSE

 A randomised controlled trial (or RCT) is a type of scientific/research experiment, where the people being studied are randomly assigned to one or other of the different conditions under study.
 The RCT is often considered the ‘gold standard’ for clinical trials.

 The randomisation process assigned schools to either the GBG (intervention) group or the comparison (control) group.
-In this trial, this was conducted by a statistician who is independent from the evaluator.
+In this trial, the randomisation process was conducted by an independent statistician.
 Randomisation is the best way to have two groups of schools that don’t have any systematic differences.
 Their performance can then be compared in order to estimate the impact of the GBG.

 The whole of the 2015 -16 Year 3.
-These pupils will also play The Game in Year 4 and will be involved in brief data collection as they progress through the school.CLOSE
+These pupils also played The Game in Year 4 and will be involved in brief ongoing data collection as they progress through the school.CLOSE

-YES – comparison schools are expected to continue with their usual practice which includes the development of new initiatives including any that you may have been considering to improve behaviour and attainment.CLOSE
+YES – comparison schools were expected to continue with their usual practice, including any new initiatives that they may have been considering to improve behaviour and attainment.CLOSE